Stefan Pohl Computer Chess

 So, IMHO, it is very interesting to run a tournament with engines, which are completely different, not only in their playing-style, but also in their inner structure and way of thinking, but on a close level of playing-strength.

-The Super 3 tournament is not about the results (as you can see below, all 3 engines are at the same level of stregth), but about generating interesting enginegames.
+The Super 3 tournament is not about the results (as you can see below, all 3 engines are at the same level of strength), but about generating interesting enginegames.

 | Search | Evaluation | nodes per second (early middlegame)